Tangent equations of motion for nonlinear response functions: Numerical demonstration

-In contrast, when $\bar{\sigma}^{(n)}$ is computed directly from Eq.~\eqref{eq:def_optical_sig}, it is well-defined at $\omega = 0$, and the artificial oscillations near $\omega = 0$ are almost completely suppressed, yielding a physically reasonable result.
-When a Gaussian window function is used, $\bar{\sigma}^{(2)}$ and $\bar{\sigma}^{(3)}$ become nearly zero at $\omega = 0$, which is consistent with the insulating nature of the ground state.
-By contrast, for an exponential window, $\bar{\sigma}^{(2)}$ retains a slightly nonzero value even at $\omega = 0$, as seen in the inset of Fig.~\ref{fig:rm_sig}(a).
-This is effectively equivalent to introducing a phenomenological damping (relaxation) with rate $\eta = \tau_{w}^{-1}$, so the small residual value at $\omega = 0$ may be viewed as a dissipation-induced contribution to the current \cite{Wilhelm2021, Murakami2022}.
+In contrast, direct evaluation of $\bar{\sigma}^{(n)}$ from Eq.~\eqref{eq:def_optical_sig} remains well defined at $\omega = 0$ and almost completely suppresses the artificial oscillations near $\omega = 0$, yielding a physically reasonable low-frequency behavior.
+With the Gaussian window function, both $\bar{\sigma}^{(2)}$ and $\bar{\sigma}^{(3)}$ become nearly zero at $\omega = 0$, consistent with the insulating nature of the ground state.
+For the exponential window, however, $\bar{\sigma}^{(2)}$ retains a small but finite value at $\omega = 0$, as seen in the inset of Fig.~\ref{fig:rm_sig}(a).
+Since the exponential window mimics a phenomenological damping with rate $\eta = \tau_{w}^{-1}$, this residual value can be interpreted as a damping- or broadening-induced contribution rather than an intrinsic dc response of the insulating ground state \cite{Wilhelm2021, Murakami2022}.

+These observations highlight an important distinction between directly evaluating the electric-field response and converting a vector-potential response through Eq.~\eqref{eq:sig_and_chi}.
+The latter procedure introduces explicit low-frequency conversion factors, $1/(\omega_1\cdots\omega_n)$, and can therefore amplify small residual errors in $\bar{\chi}^{(n)}$ near $\omega_i = 0$ into unphysical structures in $\bar{\sigma}^{(n)}$.
+This point is especially relevant when a window function or phenomenological relaxation rate is used as an effective broadening.
+In the velocity gauge, physical relaxation or decoherence terms must in general be introduced in a gauge-consistent manner and may acquire an explicit dependence on the vector potential~\cite{Tokman2009, Wismer2018}.
+If this gauge consistency is not enforced, residual artifacts in $\bar{\chi}^{(n)}$ may be further enhanced by the low-frequency conversion factors.
+In contrast, Eq.~\eqref{eq:def_optical_sig} treats the electric field itself as the perturbing field and therefore avoids this explicit division by powers of frequency.
+Field-dependent dissipative terms, when needed, can be incorporated in the TEOM framework through the corresponding Gateaux derivatives of the Liouvillian.